 There are 3 codes of conduct for professional standards of the media developed by PEMRA, the Pakistan Federal Union of Journalists (PFUJ) and the Pakistan Broadcasters Association.
 However, implementations of those codes of conduct remain at various stages with industry bodies, like the APNS and the CPNE.
-Earlier, the government developed codes without consulting the journalists and were criticised as such by journalistic organization.
-The absence of a singly collective Code of Conduct that all media voluntarily agree to adhere to and the absence of an oversight Complaints Commission results in a lack of uniform professional standards in the media.
+Earlier, the government developed codes without consulting journalists and was criticised for doing so by journalistic organizations.
+The absence of a singly collective Code of Conduct that all members of the media voluntarily adhere to and the absence of an oversight Complaints Commission results in a lack of uniform professional standards in the media.
 According to the PFUJ, there are approximately 10,000 working journalists in the country, up from 2,000 in the year 2002.

-There have been incidents where the media persons have misbehaved and flouted code of conducts.
+There have been incidents where media persons have misbehaved and flouted codes of conduct.
 On April 21, 2011 Supreme Court announced a verdict on Mukhtaran Mai's case setting free 5 out of 6 men accused of raping her.
 Mukhtaran Mai was invited to several TV channels for her comments.
 She was also invited to Dunya TV in one of their shows.
 During the show the anchor used derogatory remarks against Mukhtaran Mai.
-Similarly, in September 7,

-2011 some major and small media channels reported that Dr. Nadeem Rizvi's, head of Jinnah Post Medical Centre, body was found without conforming it.
-On January 11, 2011 PEMRA imposed fines on two television channels for projecting terrorists and screening blood and gore which is a violation of PEMRA Rules, Regulations and Code of Conduct.
-However, the media flouted Rules again by airing Sarfaraz Shah's murder by paramilitary forces in June this year.
-Such issues have led to several complaints regarding harassment by the media.
+Similarly, in September 7, 2011 some major and small media channels reported that Dr. Nadeem Rizvi's, head of Jinnah Post Medical Centre, body was found without conforming it.
+On January 11, 2011 PEMRA imposed fines on two television channels for projecting terrorists and screening blood and gore in violation of PEMRA Rules, Regulations and Code of Conduct.
+However, the media flouted the Rules again by airing footage of Sarfaraz Shah's murder by paramilitary forces in June this year.

 The assassination of Governor Punjab Salman Taseer in January 2011 led to another debate about media ethics and code of conduct.
 The issue revolved around an interview of the slain Governor on Samaa Television.
-During the interview the host's demeanour and language were extraordinarily inflammatory and provocative and according to some, may also be partially responsible for the Governor's murder.
+During the interview the host's demeanour and language were inflammatory and provocative and, according to some analysts, may also be partially responsible for the Governor's murder.
 This led to PEMRA imposing a fine of Rs.
-1 million on Samaa TV and Waqt TV for projecting terrorists.
-Although the TV host was subsequently sacked from Samaa she was hired by another television channel Dunya TV.
+1 million on Samaa TV and also Waqt TV for projecting terrorists.
+Although the TV host was subsequently sacked from Samaa, she was hired by another television channel, Dunya TV.

-Due to this dramatic increase in the membership of the profession, the need for common standards has become all the more pressing.
+Due to the dramatic increase in the membership of the journalist profession, the need for common standards has become all the more pressing.